 Teardown - All first-time volunteers (and 50% of returning volunteers) contribute an additional 3-4 hours helping take the festival down and clean the park.
 This is a great opportunity to experience the festival's footprint first hand, and also allows new volunteers to meet others from various crews and at different points in their volunteer careers.
-You can read more about teardown here.
+You can read more about teardown on the Volunteer FAQ page.

 A note on children and youth volunteers - Children 11 and under may attend the Festival free of charge, but childcare arrangements must be made whilst parents are working volunteer shifts.
 Kids 12 through 17 may apply to volunteer or must have a youth ticket.

 Each crew meets before the Festival to receive updated information, plan for the weekend and often to arrange their volunteer schedule.
 Attendance at the crew meeting is important.
-New volunteers must also attend one New Volunteer Orientation, scheduled throughout June.
+New volunteers must also attend one Open Office Night (scheduled for June & July) and New Volunteer Orientation (scheduled the week of the festival).

 *Please do not complete a police check until you have been placed on a crew.
 The festival can only reimburse fees for confirmed volunteers.*

-Volunteer background checks are completed at New Volunteer Orientations (only for crews that require them) and are then processed by EPS.
-The Edmonton Police Service will not process applicants who live outside of Edmonton (St. Albert and Sherwood Park are considered outside of Edmonton) but we can make alternate arrangements.
+Volunteer background checks are completed at Open Office Nights (only for crews that require them) and are then processed by Edmonton Police Service (EPS).
 Further information on what is needed to complete a police check is provided once you are placed on your crew.

 We have the utmost respect for the skills, time and passion volunteers bring to the festival.
 All festival volunteers receive the following: